-Total income is comprised of various components such as employment income, government payments (such as Employment Insurance, Old Age Security, Canada Pension Plan, etc.), social assistance payments Registered Retirement Savings Plan Income, private pension plans and other forms of income.
+Total income is comprised of various components such as employment income, government payments (such as Employment Insurance, Old Age Security, Canada Pension Plan, etc.), social assistance payments, Registered Retirement Savings Plan Income, private pension plans and other forms of income.

-Higher proportions of 55 to 64 year olds work in the NWT than in Canada (see Employment Rates on previous page) with employment income accounting for 81% of total income for this age group in the NWT compared to 71% in Canada.
-The amount of total income comprised of social assistance payments is the same for both NWT and Canadians aged 55 to 64 at 1.1% of total income.
+Higher proportions of 55 to 64 year olds work in the NWT than in Canada (see Employment Rates on previous page) with employment income accounting for 80% of total income for this age group in the NWT compared to 72% in Canada.
+The amount of total income comprised of social assistance payments is higher for the NWT than the rest of Canadians aged 55 to 64 at about 1.3% of total income.

-As the aging population leaves the workforce, and the NWT, the proportion of employment income decreases.
-For those 65 years and older, social assistance payments make up 1.9% of total income within the NWT compared to only 0.3% for Canada.
+As the aging population leaves the workforce and the NWT, the proportion of employment income decreases.
+For those 65 years and older, social assistance payments make up 1.1% of total income within the NWT compared to only 0.3% for Canada.